Learn more about our Book with Confidence and Travel Updates.

 Celebrate the multiculturalism of Singapore, disembark the Ocean Explorer

 You’ll disembark your ship this morning and transfer to your deluxe hotel in the heart of Singapore.
-We hope you enjoyed this once-in-a-lifetime experience on the inaugural sailing of the Ocean Explorer, Vantage's first small ship ocean cruising expedition vessel!
+We hope you enjoyed this once-in-a-lifetime experience on the inaugural sailing of the Ocean Explorer, Vantage's first small ship ocean cruising small ship!

 Half-day tour of Singapore with futuristic Gardens by the Bay, then toast your discoveries at a Farewell Dinner

-A half-day tour of Singapore awaits this morning, with visits to the Skypark and Gardens by the Bay, a futuristic botanical garden (and UNESCO World Heritage Site), with a skyway, air-conditioned indoor parks, Flower Dome, and massive Supertree structures that are vertical gardens.
+A half-day tour of Singapore awaits this morning, with visits to the Skypark and Gardens by the Bay, a futuristic botanical garden with a skyway, air-conditioned indoor parks, Flower Dome, and massive Supertree structures that are vertical gardens.
 Lunch is included with the tour.

-Return to the hotel this evening to toast to a wonderful expedition at a Farewell Dinner.
+Return to the hotel this evening to toast to a wonderful journey at a Farewell Dinner.

 After breakfast you’ll transfer to the airport for your return flight home.
 Or, if you’re joining our Siem Reap & Angkor Wat post-trip extension, you’ll stay on for four more nights!